-ss_nal_unit is an array of data containing a single BMCL or non-BMCL NAL unit as defined in 23090-29:Annex H.
+ss_nal_unit is an array of data containing a single BMCL or non-BMCL NAL unit as defined in 23090-29, Annex H.

 Basemesh track and submesh track sync sample

 A sync sample in a basemesh track is a sample that contains an intra random access point (IRAP) coded base-mesh access unit as defined in ISO/IEC 23090-29.